2001 anthrax attacks: Television

 The case was referenced on season 4, episode 24 of Criminal Minds.

 The second season of the National Geographic TV series The Hot Zone focused on the attack.

 Season 12, episode 13 of Unsolved Mysteries prominently featured the anthrax attacks in detail.

 Dan Krauss's The Anthrax Attacks: In the Shadow of 9/11 from Netflix and the BBC takes a "quasi-documentary" approach to the investigation.
 First streamed on September 8, 2022.

 Season 8, episode 3 of How It Really Happened covers the timeline of the attacks and investigation; it was first streamed in June 2024.

-Season 1, episode 13 of House, M.D., titled "Cursed" (March 2005), references Amerithrax.
+Season 1, episode 13 of House, M.D., titled "Cursed", references Amerithrax.
 When Dr. House diagnoses a 12-year-old child with anthrax, he jokingly mentions Saddam Hussein, although Saddam had no involvement with 9/11 or Amerithrax.
-Shortly after, the patient's father, an U.S. Air Force test pilot, sarcastically mentions terrorism.
+Shortly after, the patient's father, a U.S. Air Force test pilot, sarcastically mentions terrorism.